vpakarinen/secure-file-guard/README.md

 - Creates an encrypted vault secured by your password and a unique salt
 - Files are encrypted using AES-256 and stored in a secure container
 - Password verification and key derivation ensure vault security
+- Files can be safely added to or extracted from the vault
 - All operations maintain file integrity and metadata security
 - Files can be safely added to or extracted from the vault